amandaguglieri/hackinglife/docs/seloaddriverprivilege.md

 ```

 We would then run `ExploitCapcom.exe` to pop a SYSTEM shell or run our custom binary.
+[See my compiled version](https://github.com/amandaguglieri/Privescalation/tree/main/tools/SeLoadDriverPrivilege/releases).

 ## Clean-up